pfnet-research/BMI219-2017-ProteinFolding/commentary.md

 In analogy, proteins are represented as "biological sentences" which consists of 21 types of amid acids ("biological word").

-Each protein is represented as integers.

-In usual setting, IDs are converted to one-hot vector and fed to e.g. fully-connected layer.
-Let the number of protein types be `C`, then, the first fully connected layer has a weight matrix of size `C x D` where `D` is the number of output units.

-`L.EmbedID` converts an integer to one-hot vector and applies it to a fully-connected layer.
+What `L.EmbedID` essentially does is to convert an integer to one-hot vector and apply it to a fully-connected layer.
 For computational efficiency, the implementation takes a different approach, but, it does essentially the same thing.

 If `B` is a batch size and `T` is a length of each sample, the input to the model has a shape `(B, T)`.
 The shape of the output is `(B, T, D)` where `D` is a embedding dimension.

-# CNN
+# Convolutional Neural Networks (CNN)

-We next convolve the resulting embedded vector along time direction.
+Next we convolve the resulting embedded vectors along the time direction.
 As each sample has a shape `(T, D)` where `T` is a time step and `D` is the dimension of embedded vectors, we convolve the vectors with the kernel of shape `(t, D)`.